vga101/gaiasky/docs/Controls.rst

 Controls
 ********

-This section describes the controls of the Gaia Sky.
+This section describes the controls of Gaia Sky.

 Keyboard controls
 =================